maxsumrall/PathDB/README.md

 ### IndexSearch

+This class contains methods to find elements in the index given a key as input.
+There are methods to return the result as an _int[]_ or as a _SearchCursor_.
+Public methods:
+- find
+- findWithCursor
+- search

 ### IndexTree

 This is the __main class__ which has class attributes instantiated from the classes _DiskCache, KeyImpl, IndexSearch, IndexInsertion and IndexDeletion_.

-The following public methods are available in an _IndexTree_:
+The following public methods are available in an instance of _IndexTree_:
 - newRoot
 - find
 - insert